robinf1/paint-calculator/README.md

 Both `python3 test/test_{module}.py` tests have an optional verbosity option
 * `python3 test/test_flask.py -v`

-More information of testing can be found in TESTPLAN.md
+More information of testing (including coverage) can be found in TESTPLAN.md